Skip to content

 : 'Unauthorized'

-We have just create a new macro name isSignIn that accept boolean value, if it was true, then we add a onBeforeHandle event that execute after validation but before the main handler, allowing us to extract authentication logic here.
+We have just created a new macro name isSignIn that accepts a boolean value, if it is true, then we add an onBeforeHandle event that executes after validation but before the main handler, allowing us to extract authentication logic here.

 ts